mandyfu84/CS269_PaperSummary/index.md

 ## Experiments
 ### Adversarial Evaluation
-This experiment uses four types of concatenative adversaries on four models: Match-LSTM (single version), Match-LSTM (essemble version), BiDAF model (single version) and BiDAF model (essemble version).
+This experiment uses four types of concatenative adversaries on four models: Match-LSTM (single version), Match-LSTM (ensemble version), BiDAF model (single version) and BiDAF model (ensemble version).
 ![Image](/Adversarial.png){:.center-image height="50%" width="50%"}

-The result shows that the performance of all models drop on every types adversaries.
+The result shows that the performance of all models drop on every types adversary.
 They also ran *ADDSENT* on other 12 models and found that the average F1 score fell from 75.4% to 36.4%.
 This means that concatenative adversaries can indeed fool the model.

-### Human Evalution
+### Human Evaluation
 This experiment is to ensure that human can answer correctly after adding adversaries.
 As we can see in the below table, the accuracy of human prediction did not decrease a lot.
 ![Image](/Human.png){:.center-image height="50%" width="50%"}

 ### What Went Wrong and What Went Right
-In adversarial evaluation, they devided the output of the models into two cases:
+In adversarial evaluation, they divided the output of the models into two cases:
 1. Model failure: The answer got wrong during adversarial evaluation.
-2. Model success: The answer remain correct during adversarial evaluation.
+2. Model success: The answer remains correct during adversarial evaluation.

 In *ADDSENT* examples, 96.6% of the model failures predict a span in the adversarial sentence.
-For model successe, it usually happens when the question has n-gram match in the original paragraph.
+For model success, it usually happens when the question has n-gram match in the original paragraph.
 In addition, the model does well when the question is shorter.

 ### Transferability across Models
 Here "Transferability" means that an adversarial example that fools one model can also fool another.
-The result shows that *ADDSENT* has good transferability while *ADDANY* is quite limited in transfering between models.
+The result shows that *ADDSENT* has good transferability while *ADDANY* is quite limited in transferring between models.

 ![Image](/Transferability.png){:height="50%" width="50%"}

-## Trainig on Adversarial Models
+## Training on Adversarial Models
-In this experiment, they trained the BiDAF Single model with *ADDSENT* examples and compare the perfromance with the original trianing data.
-Though it seems that after training, the accuracy on *ADDSENT* examples increases, the improvement is actually limited.
+In this experiment, they trained the BiDAF Single model with *ADDSENT* examples and compare the performance with the original training data.
+Though it seems that after training, the accuracy on *ADDSENT* examples increase, the improvement is actually limited.
 To prove this, they modified *ADDSENT* in two ways and called it *ADDSENTMOD*.
 The two differences are:
 1. Use different fake answer in step 2.
-2. Add the adversarial sentence in the begining of the paragraph instead of adding it in the end of the paragraph.
+2. Add the adversarial sentence in the beginning of the paragraph instead of adding it in the end of the paragraph.
-The performances on *ADDSENTMOD* on orginal model and augmented model are equally bad since the model just rejected the fake answer and ignored the last appended sentence.
+The performances on *ADDSENTMOD* on original model and augmented model are equally bad since the model just rejected the fake answer and ignored the last appended sentence.

 ![Image](/Training_on_Adversarial_Examples.png){:height="50%" width="50%"}

 ## Conclusion
-Though the accuarcy of the recent models seem to reach human performance, they might not really understand the meaning in passage.
+Though the accuracy of the recent models seems to reach human performance, they might not really understand the meaning in passage.
 With the adversarial examples, the models are still vulnerable.
-This suggests that people may have to come up with new model training methods to accomodate this problem.
+This suggests that people may have to come up with new model training methods to accommodate this problem.

 ## Reference
 All images and tables are from:
 [Adversarial Examples for Evaluating Reading Comprehension Systems](http://aclweb.org/anthology/D17-1214)